Gracie Pearse

-Gracie Pearse (born 13 September 2002) is an English professional footballer who plays as a defender for Women's Championship club Charlton Athletic.
+Gracie Pearse (born 13 September 2002) is an English professional footballer who plays as a defender for Women's Super League 2 side Sheffield United.

 Club career

 A product of the Arsenal academy, Pearse made two appearances for the club in the 2020–21 WSL season.
 On 4 February 2021, she signed with Crystal Palace.

 On 21 July 2021, she signed a two-year contract with Tottenham Hotspur.
 She then rejoined Crystal Palace on loan for the 2021–22 Championship season.

 On 5 January 2023, Pearse signed on loan with Bristol City for the second half of the 2022–23 season, where she went on to win the Women's Championship with the team.
 On 27 November 2022, she made her first start for Spurs against Coventry in a 5–1 victory.

 After making five appearances with Tottenham Hotspur since 2021, on 12 January 2024, Pearse joined Charlton Athletic on loan for the remainder of the 2021–22 Championship season.

 On 7 June 2024, Tottenham Hotspur announced the departure of Pearse from the club.

-On 11 July, Chalrton Athletic announced the permanent signing of Pearse.
+On 11 July, Charlton Athletic announced the permanent signing of Pearse.

+On 15 July 2026, Pearse was announced at Sheffield United.